Followers

 The Cowpens

-Leslie's command accompanied Cornwallis's forces in pursuit of General Nathaniel Greene's army.
-At Guilford Courthouse, he commanded the British right in a style which Cornwallis praised in his follow-up dispatch: "I have been particularly indebted to Major-General Leslie for his gallantry and exertion in the action, as well as his assistance in every other part of the service".
-Leslie took part in the tortuous march north from the Carolinas into Virginia, one of the amazing feats of the war.
+Leslie's command accompanied Cornwallis's forces in pursuit of General Nathanael Greene's army.
+At Guilford Courthouse, he commanded the British right in a style Cornwallis praised in his follow-up dispatch: "I have been particularly indebted to Major-General Leslie for his gallantry and exertion in the action, as well as his assistance in every other part of the service."
+Leslie took part in the challenging march north from the Carolinas into Virginia, one of the remarkable feats of the war.
 However, Leslie was not with Cornwallis at the siege and surrender of Yorktown.
-By the summer of 1781, his health deteriorated to a point where Cornwallis transferred him to Charleston, whence Clinton recalled him to New York.
+By the summer of 1781, his health had declined to a point where Cornwallis transferred him to Charleston, from where Clinton recalled him to New York.

-But the stay in New York was short-lived.
-On August 31st, Clinton ordered him to sail once more to Charleston and assume command.
-After Cornwallis surrendered at Yorktown, Clinton placed Leslie in command of all British forces in the south.
-The weather and strain of command proved grueling on Leslie.
-He had a bad fall from his horse that debilitated him and complicated his other ailments.
-Recognizing his ill health, he asked to return to New York but Clinton could not spare him.
-He remained in command throughout the rest of the year despite numerous requests to be relieved due to deteriorating physical stamina and the ability to handle stress.
-Leslie had toiled in America for years, his wife was dead and he had a sole daughter whom he wished to see and ensure a suitable marriage.
-He pointed out several suitable replacements but Clinton, although professing sympathy, delayed and stonewalled his requests.
+But the stay in New York was short.
+On August 31st, Clinton ordered him to sail once again to Charleston and take command.
+After Cornwallis surrendered at Yorktown, Clinton placed Leslie in charge of all British forces in the South.
+The weather and stress of command took a toll on Leslie.
+He had a bad fall from his horse that weakened him and complicated his other health issues.
+Recognizing his poor health, he asked to return to New York, but Clinton could not spare him.
+He remained in command throughout the rest of the year despite numerous requests to be relieved due to worsening physical stamina and stress management.
+Leslie had worked in America for years, his wife was dead, and he had a daughter he wanted to see and ensure a good marriage for.
+He suggested several suitable replacements, but Clinton, although claiming sympathy, delayed and stalled his requests.

-After the British took Charleston it became the "Green Zone"
+After the British took Charleston, it became the

 Frustrating Finish

-So Leslie soldiered on, supervising the demise of British interests in the south and after the treaty, organizing the consolidation and elimination of British garrisons while dealing with unrelenting rebels, disheartened troops, and complaining Loyalists, who watched in disbelief as their birthright and lives evaporated as the British withdrawal from Charleston approached.
-As it turned out, Leslie's command in Charleston outlasted Clinton's stay in New York, which the new British commander in chief General Guy Carleton would have the honor of evacuating.
-Gradually withdrawing the British inland garrisons from outposts, maintaining order, and fending off rebel incursions, was no easy task and offered little glory.
-The time in Charleston would have sapped the strength of a robust man.
-The southern rebels were among the most active throughout the war and bitter small-scale fighting, theft of property (by both sides), and general mayhem hallmarked his command.
-As Loyalists in the thousands descended on the sanctuary of Charleston (another sort of "Green Zone" like New York) the sheer task of the care and feeding of civilians became daunting.
-Leslie's efforts to arrange a cease-fire of sorts went unheeded by the Americans, who now smelled blood and always smelled a trap from the British.
-Leslie held command of the city itself until it was finally evacuated in December 1782.
+So Leslie soldiered on, supervising the decline of British interests in the south.
+After the treaty, he organized the consolidation and removal of British garrisons while dealing with relentless rebels, disheartened troops, and complaining Loyalists.
+These groups watched in disbelief as their birthright and lives evaporated, as the British withdrawal from Charleston approached.
+In the end, Leslie's command in Charleston outlasted Clinton's stay in New York, which the new British commander-in-chief, General Guy Carleton, would have the honor of evacuating.
+Gradually pulling back the British inland garrisons from outposts, maintaining order, and repelling rebel attacks was a difficult task that offered little glory.
+The time in Charleston would have drained even a strong man.
+The southern rebels were among the most active throughout the war, engaging in bitter small-scale fighting, property theft (by both sides), and general chaos.
+As thousands of Loyalists moved into Charleston (another kind of "Green Zone,” like New York), the challenge of caring for civilians became overwhelming.
+Leslie's attempts to arrange a cease-fire of sorts went unanswered by the Americans, who now sensed blood and always suspected British traps.
+Leslie remained in command of the city until it was finally evacuated in December 1782.

 Back (at last) to Britain

-Leslie, who would remain a widower his life, returned to Scotland in 1783.
-On a happy note, he was able to witness the wedding of his daughter, Mary-Anne, in 1787.
-By accounts, Leslie was liked by his peers, considered genteel and mild-mannered by most.
-His life after America is surprisingly obscure given the fact he was appointed deputy commander of the forces in Britain.
-In 1794 he was near Glasgow, Scotland where he led troops to suppress a rebellion by the Breadalbane Regiment of Fencibles.
-Some accounts claim he was hit by a stone while marching some of the prisoners away and died shortly after.
+Leslie, who would remain a widower his entire life, returned to Scotland in 1783.
+On a happy note, he was able to witness his daughter Mary-Anne's wedding in 1787.
+According to accounts, Leslie was well-liked by his peers and considered genteel and mild-mannered by most.
+His life after America is surprisingly obscure, given that he was appointed deputy commander of the forces in Britain.
+In 1794, he was near Glasgow, Scotland, where he led troops to suppress a rebellion by the Breadalbane Regiment of Fencibles.
+Some reports claim he was hit by a stone while marching some of the prisoners away and died shortly afterward.
 However, at least one eyewitness account disputes that and points to a Major Leslie as the victim.
-Regardless, the quiet and easy-going Scot died in December of that year.
-His demise was, like his army career, without fanfare and little noted.
+Regardless, the quiet and easygoing Scot died in December of that year.
+His death was, like his army career, unannounced and little noted.
 Yet the stalwart Scot should not be dismissed lightly.
-He served honorably and through great hardship and unlike so many of his contemporaries, with little regard for his own glory.
+He served honorably through great hardship and, unlike many of his contemporaries, with little regard for his own glory.

 Sunday, November 16, 2014